Coffey has 32, Minnesota rallies past No. 24 Nebraska 85-78

+MINNEAPOLIS (AP) - Minnesota coach Richard Pitino challenged Amir Coffey to step up Wednesday.
+The junior guard gave him the perfect response.

-MINNEAPOLIS (AP) - Amir Coffey scored a career-high 32 points, Jordan Murphy had 18 points and 13 rebounds, and Minnesota rallied to beat No. 24 Nebraska 85-78 on Wednesday night.
+Coffey scored a career-high 32 points, Jordan Murphy had 18 points and 13 rebounds, and Minnesota rallied to beat No. 24 Nebraska 85-78.

+Coffey has scored in double figures in every game this year, including a season-high 19 in Minnesota's loss to Ohio State on Sunday.
+But Pitino said his pregame interviews with television crews made him realize that Coffey needs to do more.

+"I said, 'You know, I'm sick and tired of going into every game and they talk about (Murphy) for us, and then they talk about all the potential pros on the other team.
+When are they going to start talking about you?'"
+Pitino recalled telling Coffey. "'And that's on you.
+We'll put you in positions, but you've got to be aggressive.'
+And he did that tonight."

 Isaac Copeland led Nebraska (7-2, 1-1 Big Ten) with 17 points and seven rebounds.
 Isaiah Roby chipped in 15 points and Glynn Watson added 14 for the Huskers, who were looking to start the season 8-1 for the first time in 15 years.